Shpackk/strikeBall/README.md

 - View/Change profile
 - View players by team or filter all players by certain team

-This text you see here is \*actually- written in Markdown!
-To get a feel for Markdown's syntax, type some text into the left window and watch the results in the right.

 ## Tech

 - [Node.JS](https://nodejs.org/en/) - Express